An elderly woman being helped up by her caregiver as they discuss fall prevention in nursing homes.

 • Floor Pads: Staff should place soft pads in and around beds to cushion falls and reduce injuries or potential sores.

-• Bed Alarms: These alarms let staff know when a resident moves from bed so they can help immediately.
+• Bed Alarms: These alarms let staff know when a resident moves from the bed so they can help immediately.

 • Low-Height Beds: Lower beds reduce the distance a person might fall.